 Dupont Circle became known for its gay nightlife scene as early as the 1960s, with places like JR’s, Cobalt, and Larry’s Lounge, and is still the site of the annual 17th Street High Heel Race and the Capital Pride Parade.
 This area is also the beginning of Embassy Row, so it’s a great way to see how the different embassies decorate for the holidays!

-- Where to Stay in Dupont Circle: This super charming AirBnb is located in the heart of DuPont Circle.
-Not only is it roomy, bright, and colorfully decorated, but it’s inside a historic 1800s brownstone, giving you an authentic DC feel.
-You’ll be close to the metro station, the DuPont Circle Fountain, and everything this fabulous neighborhood has to offer.
+- Where to Stay in Dupont Circle: This super charming VRBO is located in the heart of DuPont Circle.
+Not only is it roomy, bright, and colorfully decorated, but you’ll be close to the metro station, the DuPont Circle Fountain, and everything this fabulous neighborhood has to offer.

 The stunning Georgetown area is the perfect blend of history and modernity, with cobblestone sidewalks winding by fine art galleries and the C&O canal (how European!) lined with historic 18th and 19th century mansions (and the one-time homes of JFK and Julia Child).